ringlej/ptxdist/doc/user_manual.rst

     the current selected platform.
 To run this feature, the kernel must be already set up for this platform.

+``menuconfig barebox``
+    Runs the standard Barebox bootloader Kconfig to configure the bootloader for the current selected platform.
+To run this feature, the bootloader must be already set up for this platform.

 ``menuconfig collection``
     If multiple platforms are sharing one userland configuration, collections can define a subset of all selected packages for